bibekanandadatta/bibekanandadatta.github.io/_posts/2023-03-20-getting-started-with-fenicsx.md

     It will ask you to create an user account and set a password.
 The installation process is fast and straightforward.

 3. Once Ubuntu in WSL is installed, you can use it similar to a regular Ubuntu distribution.
 To run Ubuntu, open it from the Terminal application option.
-If this is your first time using Linux, you can familiarize yourself with some commands and operations from here <https://ubuntu.com/tutorials/command-line-for-beginners>.
+If this is your first time using Linux, you can familiarize yourself with [some commands and operations from here](https://ubuntu.com/tutorials/command-line-for-beginners).

 4. Now update the Ubuntu distribution and install two packages for WSL virtual display settings.